FelixOnline/v2/content/articles/2012-11-15-a-gcse-by-any-other-name.md

  - /politics/2909/a-gcse-by-any-other-name
 imported: true
 comments:
+ - value: >
- - The government aims to get rid of the factors that encourage teaching to the test by making the test the sole form of assessment RightLadies and gentlemen Michael Gove
+     The government aims to "get rid of the factors that encourage teaching to the test", by making the test the sole form of assessment...
+Right. <br> <br>Ladies and gentlemen, Michael Gove.

 # Article Taxonomies
 categories: